Jadwiga of Poland: Childhood (1373/1374 – 1382)

 Jadwiga was born in Buda, the capital of the Kingdom of Hungary.
 She was the third and youngest daughter of Louis I, King of Hungary and Poland, and his second wife, Elizabeth of Bosnia.
 Both her grandmothers were Polish princesses, connecting her to the native Piast dynasty of Poland.
 Polish historian Oscar Halecki concluded in his posthumously published work (1991) that Jadwiga's "genealogical tree clearly shows that [she] had more Polish blood than any other".
 She was probably born between 3 October 1373 and 18 February 1374.
 (Note: Jadwiga's name was first recorded in instructions to Hungarian envoys to France on 17 April 1384.
 If by then, Jadwiga had reached twelve years, the minimum age prescribed by canon law for girls to marry, she must have been born before 18 February 1374.)
 She was named after her distant ancestor, Saint Hedwig of Silesia, who was especially venerated in the Hungarian royal court at the time of her birth.

-King Louis, who had not fathered any sons, wanted to ensure the right of his daughters to inherit his realms.
+King Louis I, who had not fathered any sons, wanted to ensure the right of his daughters to inherit his realms.
 Therefore, European royals regarded his three daughters as especially attractive brides.
 Leopold III, Duke of Austria, proposed his eldest son, William, to Jadwiga already on 18 August 1374.
 The envoys of the Polish nobles acknowledged that one of Louis's daughters would succeed him in Poland after he confirmed and extended their liberties in the Privilege of Koszyce on 17 September 1374.
-They took an oath of loyalty to Catherine on Louis's demand.
+They took an oath of loyalty to Catherine on Louis I's demand.